Kultalaaki/Kultalaaki/README.md

 From the beginning the app has had the best feature and the reason I made it, to pick the address from SMS.
 Check the [VPK Apuri repo](https://github.com/Kultalaaki/VPKApuri) if you're interested.

-The biggest mistake and how it has affected.
+**Biggest** mistake and how it has affected.
 Well..
 I had learned little how to program.
 I really didn't know how to do it "right".
 When making VPK Apuri I just used what I knew from the first six weeks of MOOC Java course.
 I didn't know how to really utilize OOP.
 That reason alone affected the outcome in a way that it made progressing the app very difficult.
 My files became hard to change because of so much things going on in same class.

 2021
 I bought new laptop and decided to work my way through the MOOC Java course.
-Under to months I got through it.
+Under two months I got through it.
 After that I started learning fundamentals of databases.
 I haven't done all the assignments from that course but that wasn't even my goal, just to get to know the basics.

 2022 -->
-Now I have started the MASSIVE redoing of VPK Apuri.
+Now I have started MASSIVE redoing of VPK Apuri.
 Slowly making progress to make my app stand up to standards.

 I have three kids (13, 11 and 1), fulltime job in Hämeenkyrön kunta as a construction worker and my hobby as a volunteer firefighter.
 At my job I also do on call work every eight week.